chiragbaid7/Book-microservice/README.md

 # System Design

 ## Features
- - Built a scabale backend system to serve books as contents.
+ - Built a scalable backend system to serve books as contents.
  - Dockerized entire application including all services and databases for easy deployement.
  - Used Nginx as a reverse proxy to cater requests to different services.
  - Used RabbitMQ as the Message-Broker to publish message from User Service to Email Service after which an email